Brett Baty, Wilmer Reyes Each Collect Hit in AF...

 Brett Baty, Wilmer Reyes Each Collect Hit in AFL Action

 Dominican Winter LeagueThe Tigres del Licey (3-6) were shutout on Saturday night 1-0.
 Ronny Mauricio got one of the Tigres' seven hits tonight.
-He did make an error though, his seventh of the seas
+He did make an error, though, his seventh of the s

 More Recent New York Mets Articles